krishdhanda/College_Mgt_Project/README.md

 ## Step 4) : For Faculty login you can run ui_teacher.py!

-This ui interface is only for faculty and faculty can mark student attendance, upload student marks etc.'
+This ui interface is only for the faculty and they can mark student's attendance, upload the marks etc.'